-- The minimum height of the hot air duct is 68" (1.7 m).
-It must be measured from the base of the fireplace to the top of the hot air outlets. - Do not connect the hot air ducts to a central heating system.
-The malfunction of the heating system would overheat the fireplace. - Do not use insulated flexible ducts as they may overheat. - Do not use "T" fittings or anything other than those listed below. - All ducts must be placed vertically or horizontally.
-Never route the ducting downwards. - The flaps of the hot air outlet grills must point down to prevent overheating of the adjacent ceilings. - Always install both hot air outlet grilles when the hot air gravity kit is installed. - The hot air outlets can be installed in the same room as the fireplace, or both can be installed in adjacent rooms or upstairs.
-If the outlets are installed at different heights, the higher outlet will draw more heat. - When forced air kit is installed in conjunction with a gravity kit, the forced air device will draw some of the air from the gravity kit ducting, therefore reducing its efficiency.
+- Do not connect the hot air ducts to a central heating system.
+The malfunction of the heating system would overheat the fireplace. - Do not use insulated flexible ducts as they may overheat. - Do not use "T" fittings or anything other than those listed below. - The hot air outlets can be installed in the same room as the fireplace or it can be installed in a room upstairs. - When forced air kit is installed in conjunction with a gravity kit, the forced air device will draw some of the air from the gravity kit ducting, therefore reducing its efficiency.